russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 • And, of course, Flow by Mihaly Csikszentmihalyi.

 But the list would be incomplete without some great novels.
 Hector Garcia сonfessed that he used not to be that interested in this genre, and Francesc Miralles introduced him to the world of fiction literature.
-Hector’s first choice to get familiar with such books was Haruki Murakami’s works that he fell in love with right away.
-Now his flow consists of reading one fiction and non-fiction book simultaneously, which he thinks makes different parts of the brain work better.
+Hector’s first choice to get familiar with such books was Haruki Murakami’s works which he fell in love with right away.
+Now his flow consists of reading one fiction and one non-fiction book simultaneously, which he thinks makes different parts of the brain work better.

-But one title that impressed both authors lately is Goodreads Choice 2020 winner, The New York Times bestseller, and international phenomenon The Midnight Library by Matt Haig.
-They highlight the most about this novel: its fable style, raw dialogues, and the plot, which will catch readers of any age.
+But one title that has impressed both authors lately is Goodreads Choice 2020 winner, The New York Times bestseller, and international phenomenon The Midnight Library by Matt Haig.
+They highlight the most about this novel: its fable style, raw dialogues, and plot, which will catch readers of any age.

 But should fans of Ikigai expect a new book by Francesc Miralles and Hector Garcia?
 Find the answer in the next paragraph!